collective-soundworks/soundworks/README.md

 - The Ircam projects _BeCoMe_ and _SO(a)P_
 - The _Constella(c)tions_ residency of the STARTS program of the European Commission.

-Development is pursued, led by Benjamin Matuszewski, in the [Interaction Music Movement Team](https://www.stms-lab.fr/team/interaction-son-musique-mouvement/) from the Ircam's STMS-LAB.
+Development is pursued, led by Benjamin Matuszewski, in the [Sound Music Movement Interaction Team](https://www.stms-lab.fr/team/interaction-son-musique-mouvement/) from the Ircam's STMS-LAB.

 ## License